Peak Climbing in Nepal: Complete Guide to the Best Himalayan Climbing Peaks

 Yala and Tent peaks are less expensive.
 Island and Mera Peaks, on the other hand, are costly due to their popularity.

 The important part of the cost is permit fees.
+The permit cost for peak climbing varies depending on season.
+Spring season is costly compared to other season because of the no. of climbers.
 It’s compulsory to obtain a permit from the NMA, and also a national park entry and conservation area permit, depending on the region.
 We strongly recommend that you hire a guide and porter if you’re a beginner, for your safety and navigation.

 Best Time For Climbing Trekking Peaks